 What Is Cervical Lip & How It Affects Childbirth

 When a woman is giving birth, her labor can be affected because of a cervical lip.
 This means that the edge of her cervix, usually the anterior edge, does not fully dilate during the contractions.
-A Cervical lip is usually a result of the uneven dilation of the cervix in an elliptical rather than circular manner.
-It may be caused by an unfavorable position of the baby in the uterus.
+A cervical lip in labor is usually a result of the uneven dilation of the cervix in an elliptical rather than circular manner.
+It may be caused by an unfavourable position of the baby in the uterus.
 However, one can overcome it by trying different things like waiting for some time before pushing, changing positions, hydrotherapy, or manual reduction.
 You can also take some precautions like avoiding vaginal examinations during labor and not letting the baby’s pushing be interfered with.
 Follow your body’s instincts, and you may find that your body will resolve an issue independently.
-Make sure that you always feel comfortable and you follow your medical aid’s advice properly.
+Make sure that you always feel comfortable and follow your medical aid’s advice properly.

 What Is Cervical Lip?

 The cervix is situated at the top of the vagina and is a part of the uterus.
 However, it is made up of a different kind of tissue and is present in the bottom portion of the uterus, extending to the top of the vagina.
 During labor, the muscles in the uterus begin to contract, shortening and pulling up the cervix.
 As the contractions progress, they become thin, and the cervix dilates fully.
-As the cervix is dilating, the baby is rotating and descending through the pelvis.
+As the cervix dilates, the baby rotates and descends through the pelvis.
 Upon dilation, the cervix gets pulled up evenly.
 Sometimes, a portion of the cervix, usually the anterior lip of the cervix, will not get pulled up, leading to the cervical lip.
 The anterior lip of the cervix is the one closer to the pubic bone and prevents the baby from passing through.
 Therefore, the cervical lip occurs when the cervix gets caught up between the pelvis and the baby’s head, obstructing the birth.

 Causes of Cervical Lip